I’m not resigning, NI chief constable says after lengthy Policing Board meeting

 Several members of the policing board emerged afterwards to state that a legal issue had arisen during discussions.

-Policing Board chairwoman Deirdre Toner said board members had asked for clarity on “matters within the judgment”.
+Policing Board chairwoman Deirdre Toner said board members had asked for clarity on matters raised in the judgment about an incident “deemed to be critical for policing”.

-“During an intensive meeting, questions focused around specific commentary within the judgment where both the chief constable and the deputy chief constable accounting for the discussions, actions and decisions that were taken at that time in an incident that was deemed to be critical for policing,” she said.

-“After today’s discussions it has become clear that there are now legal issues that the board needs to consider and receive advice on.”
+“After today’s discussions it has become clear that there are now legal issues that the board needs to consider and receive advice on,” she said.

 DUP MLA Trevor Clarke said his position that Mr Byrne should resign as chief constable of the PSNI “has not changed”.